What’s Bisq and How It Works

 - Bisq uses a multisignature escrow system to secure trades.
 Each transaction requires approval from both trading parties and a third key held by Bisq for dispute resolution.

-- Bisq 2 simplifies security by eliminating the need for a security deposit, which reduces complexity but may introduce new risks if users are not careful.
+- Bisq 2 simplifies security by eliminating the need for a security deposit, reducing complexity while still maintaining security through the reputation of BTC sellers.
+However, this model may introduce new risks if users are not cautious, as the absence of a deposit means there’s less financial incentive for sellers to follow through with the trade.

 Additionally, Bisq runs over the Tor network, enhancing privacy and resistance to surveillance.
 Bisq 2 follows a similar approach but streamlines the trade execution process.